 Looking for a unique gift?
 Then this DIY knife block should do the trick!

-Once cut, there’s a bit of manual work involved such as bevelling the edges, glueing and sanding, but it shouldn’t take a lot of time if you have the right tools.
-And of course, if you are getting this done on a CNC machine, you might as well get a few done so that you’ve got those Chrissie gifts well and truly covered!
+Once cut, there’s a bit of manual work involved such as bevelling the edges, gluing, and sanding, but it shouldn’t take a lot of time if you have the right tools.
+And of course, if you are getting this done on a CNC machine, you might as well get a few done so that you’ve got those Chrissie gifts well and truly covered.

-If you don’t have access to a CNC machine and question your jigsaw skills, use this tutorial as an inspiration to your own, simpler design.
-You don’t need to have a workshop full of high-tech gear all it takes is a bit of creativity and resourcefulness.
+If you don’t have access to a CNC machine and question your jigsaw skills, use this tutorial as an inspiration for your own, simpler design.
+You don’t need to have a workshop full of high-tech gear, all it takes is a bit of creativity and resourcefulness.

 - Beech Plywood:

 - 350 x 340 x 15mm

 - 260 x 340 x 15mm

 - Kitchen Knives

 - End mill (3mm)

 - Manual Router